treeorg/Fagus/README.md

 * **Default**: `INF` (infinity, defined as `sys.maxsize`, the max value of an `int` in Python)
 * **Type**: `int`

-By default, lists are traversed in Fagus when new items are inserted.
-New lists are only created if necessary.
+By default, `list`-objects are traversed in Fagus when new items are inserted.
+New `list`-objects are only created if necessary.
 Consider the following example:

 ```python
 >>> a = Fagus([0, [3, 4, [5, 6], 2]])